 Titles and Captions in Premiere Pro

 Options for creating text are truly vast.
 XML and SRT files are supported as you can expect.
-Selection of fonts is great and you can also use anything from Adobe Typekit.
+The selection of fonts is great and you can also use anything from Adobe Typekit.
 All the options are here: kerning, rolling, rotation, opacity and more.
 Strokes and shadows can also be applied, just like in Adobe Photoshop.

 Animating the text is requiring After Effects.
 That’s the way that professionals do it after all.
 If you need some pre-made animated titles, look for something like Movavi Plus or CyberLink PowerDirector.